papercups-io/papercups/README.md

 # Maintenance Mode

 Papercups is in maintenance mode.
 Meaning there won't be major new features in the near future.
 We will still accept pull requests and conduct major bug fixes.
+Read more [here](https://papercups.io/blog/papercups-maintenance)

 # Papercups